KMGM

 KMGM (105.5 FM) is an American radio station licensed to serve the community of Montevideo, Minnesota, United States.
 The station, established in 1982, is owned and operated by the Iowa City Broadcasting Company.
 KMGM broadcasts a classic rock format to the greater southwestern Minnesota area.
 This station is unrelated to Los Angeles radio station KMGM (now KYSR) launched by Metro-Goldwyn-Mayer in 1948.

 Programming

 The station launched in October 1982 with a full service radio format that mixed middle of the road, oldies, and Top 40 music with 20 hours per week of farm and agricultural programming.
 However, by 1985 the station would drop the farm programs and move to a mix of Top 40 and adult contemporary music.
 By 1987, with the station up for sale, the format would transition to a pure adult contemporary mix.
 The format would soften by the end of the century but the adult contemporary format has remained on the station for nearly a quarter-century.
+The station is an affiliate of the weekly syndicated Pink Floyd program "Floydian Slip."